SeanFarrow/LateRoomsCheckoutKata/README.md

 # building the code.

 Once the code has been cloned, building the code is simple, just run build.cmd.
-This download [Cake](http://www.cakebuild.net/), which intern installed all the required NuGet packages, build the code and runs the tests.
+This download [Cake](http://www.cakebuild.net/), which in turn installs all the required NuGet packages, builds the code and runs the tests.